gensekiel/modtreefarm/README.md

 # Accelerated Forestry & Gardening Server Mod for Wurm Unlimited

-This mod allows to speed up the growth of trees, bushes, fruit (and other harvestables), hedges, grass, kelp, reed, flowers and to refresh foraging and botanizing for tiles that allow it.
+This mod allows to speed up the growth of trees, bushes, fruit (and other harvestables), hedges, grass, kelp, reed, flowers, trellises, herb planters and to refresh foraging and botanizing for tiles that allow it.
 The default items for watering and fertilizing are water and ash, respectively.

 Every action to start a task consumes a certain amount of a watering or fertilizing item.
 After the action is performed, a certain time span is